 Compulsory activities from previous semester may be approved by the department.

 Recommended previous knowledge

 Physics at (Norwegian) high school level, as well as basic mathematics (vectors, differentiation, integration).
-For the study programs Industrial Design Engineering, Computer Science, Communication Technology, and Industrial Economics and Technology Management.
+For the study programs Industrial Design Engineering, Computer Science, Communication Technology, and Chemical Engineering and Biotechnology.

 Examination arrangement: Portfolio assessment

 - Term Status code Evaluation Weighting Examination aids Date Time Examination system Room *